 What is E-Rate?

 E-rate is the popular name for a far-sighted extension of Universal Service, as authorized by Congress in the Telecommunications Act of 1996.
-This federal initiative provides discounts to public libraries and to public and private K-12 schools on telecommunications services, Internet access, and some closely related costs, such as inside wiring.
-The discounts range from 20% to 90% with the deepest discounts going to those communities with the greatest need based upon the local eligibility levels for participation in the National School Lunch Program (NSLP).
+This federal initiative provides discounts to public libraries and to public and private K-12 schools on telecommunications services, Internet access, Wi-Fi and some closely related costs, such as inside wiring.

 The E-rate has played a pivotal role in helping libraries connect their users to the Internet.
-Today, more than 95% of our nation's libraries offer Internet access to the public.
-This is compared to 1996, when 28% of library systems that offered public access to the Internet in at least one branch.
-With more than $350 million in discounts since 1998, the E-rate has helped change the public library's information technology landscape.
+In 1996, only 28% of library systems offered public access to the Internet within at least one branch.
+Today, virtually all of our nation's libraries offer Internet access, including Wi-Fi access, to the public.
+The E-rate has helped change the public library's information technology landscape.

 Important E-Rate Resources & Related

-- Summary of Key Changes to the E-rate Program in the Sixth Report and Order (pdf)
+- January 2011: Summary of Key Changes to the E-rate Program in the Sixth Report and Order

 - E-rate Task Force